 - Incorrect information or paperwork

-A. When to file your Minnesota mechanics lien
+When to file a Minnesota mechanics lien

 The deadline to file a mechanics lien in Minnesota is 120 days from the date that you last provided labor or materials to the project.
 Missing this deadline is fatal to your lien claim.